 Quantitative research is the appropriate method when gaining robust statistical insight is required.
 It is the primary tool for measuring behaviour, getting behind the questions “how many?”, “how” and “who”.
-It is best suited for qualifying a hypothesis, suspicion or concept and understanding to whom it appeals, or benchmarking brands, for example.
+It is best suited for qualifying a hypothesis, suspicion or concept and understanding whom it appeals to, or benchmarking brands, for example.
 Sample sizes tend to be larger and findings have a level of statistical significance attributed to them as in most cases they are samples of a larger population rather than census findings.
-So robust statistical insight is the outcome rather than the richer nature of qualitative research.
+So, robust statistical insight is the outcome rather than the richer nature of qualitative research.
 The output tends to be favoured for giving direction to strategic decisions facing organisations’ Boards, although the clever use of probing and open-ended questions can also ensure the voice of the customer is heard above the per cent.

 - Computer Aided Telephone Interviews (CATI)